The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 The older adult population faces many challenges due to these age-associated conditions.

-As adults age, it becomes harder to do all the activities we used to.
-This, in turn, leads to a higher prevalence of geriatric syndromes.
-Activities of daily living (ADLs) are skills required to independently care for oneself, including mobility, feeding, dressing, personal hygiene, and going to the bathroom.
+Activities of daily living (ADLs) are skills required to care for oneself independently, including mobility, feeding, dressing, personal hygiene, and going to the bathroom.

-ADLs are an indication of a person’s functional status.
 As these essential life skills and physical activity become more challenging, it may lead to poor quality of life and unsafe conditions.

-In a study released by the Journal of the American Geriatric Society, daytime drowsiness has been associated with harmful outcomes, including heart disease, falls, and death.
-Many geriatric syndromes can lead to falls, which can cause painful injuries, disability, and death.
+In a study published in the Journal of the American Geriatrics Society, daytime drowsiness has been associated with harmful outcomes, including heart disease, falls, and death.

 According to the CDC, one out of four older people fall each year, and one out of five falls causes a severe injury such as a broken bone or head injury.

-This may cause a fear of falling, causing individuals to cut down on their everyday activities.
 Once older individuals begin giving up their daily activities, they become weaker, increasing their risk of falling.

 The same concept is true with bladder control problems; this is embarrassing; therefore, many avoid doing the things they would typically do.
 This again leads to weakness and an increased risk of falling.

-According to the CDC, less than half of older adults who fall tell their doctor.
 It’s essential to have these conversations with a healthcare provider to determine what is causing the geriatric syndromes and how best to manage or prevent further episodes.

 Several underlying factors involve multiple organ systems that contribute to geriatric syndromes that are not fully understood.

-Identifying the underlying cause of these syndromes through a comprehensive geriatric assessment can effectively provide providers with a roadmap to reducing the risk factors associated with the geriatric syndromes.
+Identifying the underlying cause of these syndromes through a comprehensive geriatric assessment can effectively provide providers with a roadmap to reducing the risk factors associated with geriatric syndromes.

-Falls can be potentially life-threatening occurrences.
-Immediately after a fall, see a healthcare provider to ensure injuries and underlying acute illnesses and chronic conditions are identified and treated.
+Immediately after a fall, see a healthcare provider to ensure injuries, underlying acute illnesses, and chronic conditions are identified and treated.

 A healthcare provider such as a pharmacist should review your medications to ensure that inappropriate medications are not contributing to the falls.

 The pharmacist may be able to recommend removal or changes in medications to decrease your risk of falls.
-Inappropriate prescribing and overmedication is the 5th leading cause of death among older adults in the U.S.!

-Urinary incontinence is undesirable and can cause avoidance of normal activities resulting in a poor quality of life.
+Urinary incontinence is undesirable and can cause avoidance of normal activities, resulting in a poor quality of life.

 It is essential to know while urinary incontinence is common among the aging population, it is not a normal consequence of aging.
-Multiple treatment options are available, including special devices, exercise, medications, and surgery.

 Talk to a healthcare provider to determine the cause and best course of action for you or your loved one.